xrootms/DevOps-CI-CD-Pipeline/README_CICD_SEGMENT3.md

 ---
 # SEGMENT 1 : Infra setup
 ## Prerequisites
-Before proceeding, ensure:
+Before starting the CI/CD pipeline setup, ensure the following components are in place:
 - Jenkins is installed and running.
-- SonarQube, Nexus, and Docker are accessible from Jenkins.
-- GitHub repository is connected.
+- SonarQube installed and running.
+- Nexus installed and running.
+- Kubernetes Cluster created and running with RBAC configured.

 ---
 # SEGMENT 2 : CI/CD